 She began her journey at the age of 10 at the AG Primitive Christian Church on the Lower East Side of Manhattan.
 She served in a variety of roles while there including Youth Minister with her husband for ten years.
-During that time they were able to build the youth from five to over 100.
+During that time they were able to build the youth from five to over 100+.
 They hosted City-Wide conferences for youth leaders/pastors and their youth to train them in cutting-edge, before their time strategies to minister to youth and received mayoral commendations for their work.

 As an Assistant Professor of Christian Education and Executive Director of Advancement at Nyack College, Dr. Rios started the Urban Ministry Conferences in New York City that drew hundreds of people to learn more about being effective urban missiologists, practitioners and pastors.

 Eventually Dr. Rios and husband Hiram went to work for the Latino Pastoral Action Center founded by Rev. Dr. Raymond Rivera, where they established the Flava Concerts that exposed youth to Christian rap artists and musicians before it was seen as acceptable by most traditional churches.
 In addition, Dr. Rios started the Center for Emerging Female Leadership in NYC that would gather women who were or aspired to be in leadership roles and the men that supported them from around the Tri-state area in NYC gathering as many as 800 women.
 At the time, (1996-2001) it was the largest, most diverse, inter-faith gathering of women leaders in NYC.
-It was also during her time with the Latino Pastor Action Center that Dr. Rios headed the largest faith-based mental health counseling project through funding from the NYC Dept of Mental Health to help New Yorkers heal from the 9/11 acts on the city through the House of Healing with hubs in all five boroughs in led by trained crisis counselors in key churches.
+It was also during her time with the Latino Pastor Action Center that Dr. Rios headed the largest faith-based mental health counseling project through funding from the NYC Dept of Mental Health to help New Yorkers heal from the 9/11 acts on the city through the House of Healing with hubs in all five boroughs led by trained crisis counselors in key churches.

 To contribute to Latinx Pentecostal history, she researched and wrote a chapter for Latino Religions and Civic Activism called "The Women are Warriors" highlighting the many achievements of Latina Pentecostal women in the NYC social activist world.
 The chapter was reprinted in Azusa Street and Beyond 100 Years of Commentary on the Global/Pentecostal Charismatic Movement which was highlighted at the Azusa Street Centennial.

 Dr. Rios has also been a contributor for CALLED, a magazine for women in leadership.
 From 2005-2013 she informed and inspired women nationally as a regular columnist and Contributing Editor for PRISM magazine and from 2013-2015 served as a member of Evangelicals for Social Action Advisory Board (the publisher of the magazine).

-Dr. Rios has been in ministry for over 29 years serving in a variety of roles including pastor (Executive Pastor and Co-Pastor).
+Dr. Rios has been in ministry for over 30 years serving in a variety of roles including pastor (Executive Pastor and Co-Pastor).
 Dr. Rios also serves on the National Latino Evangelical Coalition which is a national network of Hispanic evangelical congregations, leaders, and not-for-profits committed to Gospel-centered transformation in the work of justice and mercy.
-She is an Executive team member of the Latino Leadership Circle and the Founder of the The Passion Center that is dedicated to educating people who have a passion for justice, advocacy and change in the South Florida area.
+She is an Executive team member of the Latino Leadership Circle and the Founder of the The Passion Center a phygital faith community dedicated to educating people who have a passion for Jesus, justice, advocacy and change.
 She's worked most of her life in nonprofits and in higher education.
-She has also been an entrepreneur and has consulted schools, faith-based organizations and non-profits since 1996.
+She has also been an entrepreneur and has consulted schools, faith-based organizations, small businesses and non-profits since 1996.
 Her articles written for the Latino small business in mind can be found at the Latin Business Today site.